ucbsoj/15sp-onlinenewspackages/index.md

 Additionally, during class, please refrain from activity not directly related to the class, including email, web surfing, reporting for other classes, calls and text messaging.
 These activities are distracting to your instructors and classmates, and will result in you being asked to leave and marked absent.

 ##Assignments
 Individual assignments may have more specific instructions but, generally, most documents and discussion will be submitted to bCourse.
 To allow for instructor review, unless stated otherwise, assignments are due 24 hours before class begins.
-Late assignments are not excepted.
+Late assignments are not accepted.

 ###News Package Critique (20%)
 In pairs — with dates and groups assigned by lottery — do an analysis of an existing news package or product that you find innovative in some way.
 The “innovation” can be design, technical, editorial or social in nature.